-Only BIRA MAXDOAS station from Kinshasa can be used over the first period of 2024, and we also used some available MAXDOAS data from KNMI and IUPB, as presented above.
+Only BIRA MAXDOAS station from Kinshasa can be used over 2024, and we also used some available MAXDOAS data from KNMI and IUPB, as presented above.

-Figure 7.4 shows example of results for GOME-2B and GOME-2C for the newly included site of Kinshasa.
+Figure 7.4 shows example of results for GOME-2B and GOME-2C for Kinshasa.
 Monthly mean differences are calculated for every year and for the whole time-series in order to see the evolution in time of the bias.
 Table 7.11 reports the median differences and the spread (half the percentile 68) at the stations, with and without the smoothing, and the figures for all the stations can be found on the BIRA-IASB validation web server.